pchampin/fsa4streams/doc/syntax.rst

    If provided,
    it indicates the function used to compare incoming events to the `~transition.condition`:attr:.
-   It must be a key present in `fsa4streams.matcher.DIRECTORY`:py:data:. the `~transition.condition`:attr: will simply be tested for equality with the event.
+   It must be a key present in `fsa4streams.matcher.DIRECTORY`:py:data:.

    If not provided,
    the `~fsa.default_matcher`:attr: will be used.